7 Pickled Sausage Brands You Need to Try for Year-Round Snacking

 3. Bay View Gourmet Hot Pickled Polish Sausage

-The Liebner brothers- Walter, William, and Bruno-founded Bay View Packing in 1923.
+The Liebner brothers- Walter, and William, and Bruno-founded Bay View Packing in 1923.
 The company’s aim was simple; make delicious, pickled food that doesn’t require refrigeration.

-Bay View makes its pickled polish sausage from pork and beef.
+The Liebners have kept the company in the family, continuing to sell Bay View’s signature pickled products.
+Bay View makes its pickled Polish sausage from pork and beef.
 The brand brines the meat in a carefully curated blend of spices and vinegar, imparting a spicy flavor that doesn’t burn eaters’ mouths.

-Though Bay View is located in Milwaukee, Wisconsin, its products aren’t limited to the midwest.
+Though Bay View is located in Milwaukee, Wisconsin, its products aren’t limited to the Midwest.
 The company ships its pickled products throughout the United States.

 4. Fischer’s Pickled Red Hots

+Fischer’s started life as a meat-packing company in 1904.
+The Louisville, Kentucky-based company.
 Fischer’s grew its humble beginning into a widely celebrated cured-meat brand.
 The company makes a wide range of meat products, but its hot pickled sausages are the piece de resistance.

+As the name suggests, the red hot packs a spicy punch.
 Fischer’s blends chicken, beef, turkey, and pork into a well-seasoned, spicy snack.

 Fischer’s pickled red hots are only available in 16 American states, but motivated buyers can order the treats from Amazon.